Sunday School During the Covid 19 Pandemic

 God’s Joy to you all!

-“From Him the whole body, joined and held together by every supporting ligament,
+“From Christ the whole body, joined and held together by every supporting ligament,

 Christian Education Committee